 The Pacific Islands and New Zealand place great value on the significance of this memorial to celebrate the friendship between our countries and the close cultural, historical, economic and political ties between New Zealand and the Pacific nations.

 Along with the International Memorials Selection, Location and Design Guidelines, key criteria required for the design are:

 - Represents all Pacific Island countries

-- Recognises New Zealand’s friendship with all members of the Pacific Islands Forum.
+- Recognises New Zealand’s friendship with all Pacific Island countries

-- Is suitable for official ceremonies, for example, wreath laying ceremonies.
+- Is suitable for official ceremonies, for example, wreath laying ceremonies, and

 - Reflects the Pacific Islands, this could be in the design, materials used or symbols, or through the participation of a Pacific Island creative professional in the design.